Saban: The show will go on despite LeBron James complaint

 TUSCALOOSA, Ala.
 (AP) - Alabama coach Nick Saban isn't scrapping a program that drew a complaint from LeBron James.

-The Cleveland Cavaliers superstar says the Crimson Tide's "Shop Talk" trailer uses "ideas, concepts and format" from a program on the digital media platform James co-founded.
+On Monday, a representative for James sent a letter on his behalf to Alabama, claiming the Crimson Tide's "Shop Talk" trailer uses "ideas, concepts and format" from a program on the digital media platform the Cavaliers' superstar co-founded.

-Last year, "Uninterrupted" aired "The Shop," where James, Golden State forward Draymond Green and others talk in a barber shop.
+Last year, James' "Uninterrupted" aired "The Shop," where the three-time NBA champion, Golden State forward Draymond Green and others talk in a barber shop.

+Saban said he didn't know about James' show, and contends the concept isn't new.

+"I think LeBron James is a great player," Saban said.
+"There's been at least 20 barbershop-type things I've seen.
+I didn't even know he had one.
+I'm sorry anybody could be offended by something we were just trying to have fun with.
+I enjoyed it and we're going to continue to do it."

 Alabama released a trailer on Twitter for "Shop Talk" showing Saban and NFL receiver Julio Jones in a barber shop setting.
 "Uninterrupted" sent a letter to Alabama, citing concerns over copyright infringement and intellectual property.